edu-luc-cs-leo/comp271f24-01/11-heaps/README.md

 In the given `HuffmanEncoding.java`, the Huffman tree is the remaining element in an arraylist of `HuffmanNode` objects.
 We remove two nodes at a time from that arraylist, combine them under a new node, and place that node back to the arraylist.

 In your `HuffmanEncodingWithHeap`, your HuffmanNodes must be stored as a `MinHeap`.
-You'll use the appropriate method from class `MinHeap` to remove the smallest nodes, then combine them under a new node, and that node will be added to your Huffman tree.
+You'll use the appropriate method from class `MinHeap` to remove the smallest nodes, then combine them under a new node, and that node will be added to the MinHeap.
 It is up to you to determine how to manage this tree that is no longer represented as `ArrayList forest`.

 ## Reading material